 Chug-a-lug?
 Not in Denver.
-Thanks to its wide array of microbreweries, brewpubs and beer cafés, discerning beer drinkers are making pilgrimages to The Mile High City to sample some of the world's greatest brews.
+Thanks to its wide array of microbreweries, brewpubs, and taverns discerning beer drinkers are making pilgrimages to The Mile High City to sample some of the world's greatest brews.

 Here's a look at Denver's must-visit destinations for beer aficionados, almost all within walking distance of each other!

 Denver's first brewpub, Wynkoop Brewing Company (co-founded in 1988 by former Denver Mayor John Hickenlooper, now Colorado's governor) produces more than 4,000 barrels of fresh beer annually, earning it a place among the largest brewpubs in the country.
 Housed in LoDo's 1899-built J.S.
 Brown Mercantile building, Wynkoop is packed with 22 pool tables, multiple dart boards and other bar games, but the beer is the main attraction for suds aficionados.
 Start with their flagship brew, the Rail Yard Ale, a smooth, amber beer that combines the malty goodness of an Oktoberfest lager with the slight fruitiness of an ale.